A12 road (England): Bypasses

+Much of the original route has been bypassed around historic town centres such as Brentwood and Witham.
+In larger settlements such as Chelmsford, Colchester and Ipswich the original route has been bypassed twice.

 The Eastern Avenue was built in the 1920s as a bypass for the section between Romford and Ilford, meeting what was the A11 at Leytonstone.
 It was numbered A106 until the 1930s when it became part of the A12.

 The 5 mi long Brentwood bypass was opened in November 1965.

 A bypass for Chelmsford was first included in the roads programme in 1968.
 Draft orders for the southern bypass were published in 1974, however the public inquiry in 1975 suggested that the government should re-examine the appropriateness of a "central route" and the government delayed the road.
 In 1979 the government announced that it would proceed with the southern dual two lane route which opened in 1986.

 The Wickham Market bypass opened in July 1976, providing a much needed improvement to avoid the narrow, one-lane wide section of road through Wickham Market.